Tax Moves for Truckers to Make Before Year End | ATBS

 2. Calculate your Per Diem Deduction

 Per diem is the tax deduction that the IRS allows to substantiate ordinary and necessary business expenses paid or incurred while traveling away from home.
 In simpler terms, it’s a deduction for meals and incidental expenses for the days you are on the road and away from home for a period of time that requires sleep or rest to complete your job duties.
-This deduction was eliminated for employees also known as company drivers under the Tax Cuts and Jobs Act (TCJA) but remains a deductible business expense for self-employed individuals or owner-operators.
+This deduction was eliminated for employees, also known as company drivers, under the Tax Cuts and Jobs Act (TCJA) but remains a deductible business expense for self-employed individuals or owner-operators.

 Taxpayers are required to keep track of their days on the road in order to claim the per diem deduction.
 ATBS recommends keeping a per diem calendar where you mark an “X” for full days and a “/” on partial days to keep tracking per diem simple.
 To prove your per diem, you will also need to provide DOT ELD logs with times, dates, and locations.

-To get a better understanding of Per Diem, check out our Per Diem Tax Break article.
+To get a better understanding of per diem, check out our Per Diem Tax Break article.

-3. Consider Getting Taxed as an S-Corporation
+3. Consider Electing to be Taxed as an S-Corporation

 As an S-Corp, you can minimize your self-employment tax by paying yourself a reasonable salary and withdrawing additional funds as distributions.
 Unlike a sole proprietorship, not all income (distributed and undistributed) from an S corporation is subject to self-employment tax.
 The self-employment tax rate is approximately 15% on all earnings from self-employment activity.

 Here is an example of how you can lower your self-employment taxable income when set up as an S-corporation.
 If you earned $60,000 of net income over the year, and pay yourself a reasonable salary of $40,000, you only have to pay self-employment tax on the $40,000.
 15% (the self-employment tax rate) of $40,000 is $6,000.
 This means that you are now only paying $6,000 of self-employment tax rather than $9,000 (15% of $60,000 is $9,000).
-Paying yourself a salary that is not considered “reasonable” may send a red flag to the IRS that could potentially trigger an audit.

 4. Get Caught Up on Quarterly Tax Estimates

 If you have not been paying your quarterly estimated tax payments, it would be a good idea to make a larger than normal 4th quarter tax payment to try and catch up.
-This will help pay any existing tax liability due when you file your 2023 tax return.
+This will help pay any existing tax liability due when you file your 2024 tax return.
 It will also allow you to avoid penalties for not paying enough taxes during the year.
-The 4th quarter estimated tax payment is due January 17th, 2024.
+The 4th quarter estimated tax payment is due January 15th, 2025.

 Generally, most taxpayers will avoid a penalty for underpayment of annual tax if they owe less than $1,000 or if they’ve paid at least 90% of the tax due for the current year.
 However, it’s HIGHLY recommended you pay taxes every quarter.
 Failing to pay your quarterly estimated taxes can result in additional penalties that vary based on how much you owe.